-MD Description md_mdtype Type: Integer Description: control the ensemble to run md. ullet 0: When set to 0, ABACUS will use NVE ensemble; • 1: When set to 1, ABACUS will use NVT ensemble with Nose Hoover method; • 2: When set to 2, ABACUS will use NVT ensemble with Velosity Scaling method; Default: 1

-md_rstmd Type: Bool

-Description: to control whether restart md.

-\bullet 0:When set to 0, ABACUS will calculate md normally.

-• 1:When set to 1, ABACUS will calculate md from last step in your test before.
+MD Description md_type Type: Integer Description: control the ensemble to run md. • 0: When set to 0, ABACUS will use NVE ensemble; • 1: When set to 1, ABACUS will use NVT ensemble with Nose Hoover method; • 2: When set to 2, ABACUS will use NVT ensemble with Velosity Scaling method; Default: 1 md_rstmd Type: Bool Description: to control whether restart md. • 0:When set to 0, ABACUS will calculate md normally. • 1:When set to 1, ABACUS will calculate md from last step in your test before.
 Default: 0

 md_dt Type: Double

-Description: This is the time step(fs) used in md simulation .
+ma_at Description: This is the time step(fs) used in md simulation.

+Description.
+This is the time step(is) used in ind simulation.
 Default: No default

-${\tt md_tfirst\&md_tlast}$ Type: Double
+md_tfirst&md_tlast Type: Double

 Description: This is the temperature used in md simulation, md_tlast's

 default value is md_tfirst.
 If md_tlast is setted and be different from

 the md_tfirst, ABACUS will automatically generate a linear tempera-

 ture gradient file named "ChangeTemp.dat", you can also set this file

 according to your needs instead.

 Default: No default

+md_qmass Type: Double

-ma_qmass Type: Double Description:Inertia of extended system variable.
+1 Description: Inertia of extended system variable.
 Used only when

-•

 md_type is 1 or 2, you should set a number which is larger than 0.
-If you want to sutcest this by ABACUS just set it to 0.

 If you want to autoset this by ABACUS, just set it to 0.

-1 0 1 1.
 Default: 0

-ma_nresn&ma_nyosn Type: Integer
+md_nresn&md_nyosh Type: Integer

-md_nresn&md_nyosh Description:Used when md_type is 1 or 2, control the Nose-Hoover ther-
+Description: Used when md_type is 1 or 2, control the Nose-Hoover ther-

 mostat extended-system, you can only set them at 1,3,5.

 Default: md_nresn=md_nyosh=3

-ma_aumpmairea Type: Integer
+${\tt md_dumpmdfred}$ Type: Integer

 Description: This is the steps to control the frequence to output md

-information Defends 4
+information

 Default: 1

-ma_aomsa Type: Integer
+md_domsd Type: Integer

-md_qmass md_nresn&md_nyosh md_dumpmdfred md_domsd md_fixtemperature Description: when set to 1, ABACUS will calculate mean square dis-
+Description: when set to 1, ABACUS will calculate mean square dis-

 placement and the diffusion of each element.

 Default: 1

-md_I1xtemperature Type: Integer
+${\tt md_fixtemperature}$ Type: Integer

 Description:

-• n:when set to $n(n > 1)$, ABACUS will read the file "ChangeTem-
+• n:when set to $n(n > 1)$, ABACUS will read the file

-p.dat" and change system's temperature every n steps,
+"ChangeTemp.dat" and change system's temperature every n

-O A WILL ALL O TARRACTION IN THE ATTENDED
+steps,

-• 0,1:When set to 0 or 1, ABACUS won't change the temperature during running MD.
+• 0,1:When set to 0 or 1, ABACUS won't change the temperature

+during running MD.

 Default: 1

 md_msdstarttime Type: Integer

-Description: when set to n, ABACUS will calculate mean square dismd_msdstarttime placement and the diffusion of each element from nth step.
+Description: when set to n, ABACUS will calculate mean square dis-

+placement and the diffusion of each element from nth step.

-md_msdstarttime Default: 1
+Default: 1